mudssrali/typescript-cheatsheet/README.md

 # Discriminated Unions

 Discriminated Unions provide a powerful pattern in TypeScript.
-Immensely useful for actions & reducers in ngrx/redux, and every time you have to distinguish between "kinds" of objects.
-They enable type inference which, combined with strict null checks, will catch a lot of bugs!
+Immensely useful for actions & reducers in `ngrx/redux`, and every time you have to distinguish between `kinds` of objects.
+They enaWtype inference which, combined with strict null checks, will catch a lot of bugs!
 [By Minko Gechev](https://twitter.com/mgechev/status/1255021510563115008)

 ```ts
 const enum Entity {